 Housing is not provided for observers.
 You will be responsible for your own accommodations.
 At your request, the program coordinator will provide you with a list of accommodations in the area.

-Once your rotation has been confirmed by email, you are expected to complete your delegated observership.
-If cancellation is unavoidable, please submit your notification in writing at least 30 days before your observership is scheduled to begin.
+Once your rotation has been confirmed by email, you are expected to complete it as scheduled.
+If cancellation is unavoidable, please submit your notification in writing at least 30 days before your rotation is scheduled to begin.
 Please be aware that your $500 application fee is non-refundable.

 The A. Lorraine and Sigmund Goldblatt Medical Library is located on the first floor of the clinic.
 Books and journals do not circulate and are to be used in the library.
-Computer workstations are available to access Medline and other Internet library resources.
 The library is open Monday through Friday, 8:30 a.m. to 5 p.m.
 There is no after-hours access.
 We encourage you to bring a personal computer to study techniques and procedures learned during rotations while enjoying a quiet and welcoming environment.

 The Medical Library Department produces the Clinic Journal of Medicine.
 To obtain current or back issues of the journal, please visit the library.
 You may also be placed on the journal’s mailing list however; there is a charge for subscriptions.